• Home

 CanPoCUS PEM Course

 In conjunction with the Dalhousie Department of Pediatric Emergency Medicine at the IWK Health Centre the CanPoCUS PEM course provides an introduction to the core applications for PEM PoCUS.
-It has been designed for pediatric emergency physicians and other acute care physicians working in departments
+It has been designed for pediatric emergency physicians and other acute care physicians working in departments that care for children.
+This course provides the core knowledge and hands-on training required to expand the use of point of care ultrasound in your practice.

 Applications covered include: Physics, Instrumentation, Trauma (eFAST), Vascular Access, IVC/Shock, Cardiac (Echo in Life Support – ELS), Lung, Appendicitis, Intussusception, Testicular torsion, Gallbladder and MSK (soft tissues, joint effusions, fractures)